 By Team MyGate

 Around 34-35% of India’s total population lives in urban areas while the rest is split between villages, districts, hamlets, and small towns.
-More recently, due to migration to big cities and the penetration of technology in regional areas, the distinction between rural and urban living is slowly but surely blurring.
-Even though the differences and similarities between the two include a gamut of cultural, commercial, and socio-political angles, in this post, we’ll examine Rural vs Urban lifestyle in the context of community living.
+More recently, due to migration to big cities and the penetration of technology in regional areas, the distinction between rural life and urban life is slowly but surely blurring.
+Even though the differences and similarities between the two include a gamut of cultural, commercial, and socio-political angles, in this post, we’ll examine Rural vs Urban difference in lifestyle in the context of community living.

 Features comparison Rural Vs Urban living